Bridging the Sim-to-Real Gap from the Information Bottleneck Perspective: Methodology

 where the true distribution $P(\cdot|h_t)$ is irrelevant to $\phi$, and we convert the TV distance to the KL distance in Eq.~\eqref{equ_loglikeli} by following Pinsker's inequality.
 Since $h_t$ is usually high-dimensional, which is of linear complexity with respect to time, it is necessary to project $h_t$ in a representation space and then predict $s^p_t$.
 Thus, we split the parameter of $\hat{P}_\phi$ as $\phi=[\phi_1,\phi_2]$, where $\phi_1$ aims to learn a historical representation $z=f_{\phi_1}(h_t)$ first, and $\phi_2$ aims to predict the distribution $\hat{P}_{\phi_2}(z)$ of privileged state (e.g., a Gaussian).
 In the following, we show that maximizing $I_{\rm pred}$ is closely related to maximizing the MI between the historical representation and the privileged state.
 In particular, we have

 where we denote the random variables for $s^p_t$ and $h_t$ by $S^p_t$ and $H_t$, respectively.
 In Eq.~\eqref{eq:pred-mi}, the upper bound is obtained by the non-negativity of the Shannon entropy and KL divergence.
-The bound is tight since the entropy of the privileged state $\mathcal{H}(S^p_t)$ is usually fixed, and $D_{\rm KL}(P\|\hat{P})$ can be small when we use a variational $\hat{P}_\phi$ with an expressive network.
+The bound is tight since the entropy of the privileged state $\mathcal{H}(S^p_t)$ is usually constant, and $D_{\rm KL}(P\|\hat{P})$ can be small when we use a variational $\hat{P}_\phi$ with an expressive network.

 According to Eq.~\eqref{eq:pred-mi}, maximizing the predictive objective $I_{\rm pred}$ is closely related to maximizing the MI between $S^p_t$ and $f_{\phi_1}(H_t)$.
-In HIB, we adopt the contrastive learning \cite{reprerl_1} as an alternative variational approximator \cite{poole2019variational} to approximate MI in a representation space, which addresses the difficulty of reconstructing the raw privileged state that can be noisy and high-dimensional in $I_{\rm pred}$ objective.
+In HIB, to address the difficulty of reconstructing the raw privileged state that can be noisy and high-dimensional in $I_{\rm pred}$ objective, we adopt contrastive learning \cite{reprerl_1} as an alternative variational approximator \cite{poole2019variational} to approximate MI in representation space.
 Moreover, HIB restricts the capacity of representation to remove decision-irrelevant information from the history, which resembles the IB principle \cite{IB} in information theory.